-Network VirusWall Enforcer supports four network ports, with the first two ports (port 1 and 2) providing management functionality.
-More specifically, these ports can be configured as management (MGMT) or mirror (MIRR) ports.
-Ports 3 and 4 are regular data ports that connect to the network and provide security functionality.
+Network VirusWall Enforcer supports up to 8 network ports, with the first two ports (port 1 to 2) providing management functionality.
+More specifically, these ports can be configured as management (MGMT), mirror (MIRR), sniffer (SNIF), and failover (FOV) ports.
+The rest of the ports (ports 3 onwards) are regular (REG) data ports that connect to the network and provide security functionality.
 The device applies its protection features to packets that pass through these data ports.

 FIGURE 2-7.
-Network VirusWall Enforcer ports
+Standard six-port configuration